mv686/coivd_emissions/README.md

-# Air Emissions Analysis around COVID-19 Dates
+# Analysis of CO2 Emmisions Around the COVID-19 Pandemic

-**A non-technical version, with a focus on research insights and visual representations, is available on my [website](https://markvarnaliy.com/projects/project1/).**
+<p><strong>A non-technical version, with a focus on research insights and visual representations, is available on my <a href="https://markvarnaliy.com/projects/project1/" target="_blank">website</a>.</strong></p>

 ## Requirements